rsmets/personal-site/src/content/blog/mcp.md

 ## How to Keep Up

-It was while listening to Software Engineering Daily's [interview](https://softwareengineeringdaily.com/2025/05/13/anthropic-and-the-model-context-protocol-with-david-soria-parra/) with the MCP co-create David Soria Parra on May 13th, 2025, that I realized just how nascent this pivotal ecosystem is.
-Living in San Francisco, I immediately dropped everything I was doing and look for in person MCP meetups and was attending my first one at Github's HQ downtown later that day.
-Since then I have attended a handful of different events of the last two weeks.
-The most engaging one was the [MCP Dev Summit](https://mcpdevsummit.ai/), where I got to talk with David and other's on the MCP steering committee about the future of MCP.
-I'll be attending another meet up later today.
+It was while listening to Software Engineering Daily's [interview](https://softwareengineeringdaily.com/2025/05/13/anthropic-and-the-model-context-protocol-with-david-soria-parra/) with the MCP co-creator David Soria Parra on May 13th, 2025, that I realized just how nascent this pivotal ecosystem is.
+Living in San Francisco, I immediately dropped everything I was doing and looked for in-person MCP meetups and was attending my first one at Github's HQ downtown later that day.
+Since then I have attended a handful of different events over the last two weeks.
+The most engaging one was the [MCP Dev Summit](https://mcpdevsummit.ai/), where I got to talk with David and others on the MCP steering committee about the future of MCP.
+I'll be attending another meetup later today.

 ## Conclusion

 As we continue to push the boundaries of what's possible with LLMs, MCP will likely evolve to address new challenges and use cases.
 But its core promise – interoperability and standardization – has already transformed how we approach non-deterministic AI enabled application development.
 For developers looking to build the next generation of intelligent applications, MCP isn't just a helpful standard – it's becoming an essential foundation.

-There is work to be done around authorization but having MCP emerge as a constant in an ecosystem that is been in break-neck speed of flux is a relief.
-Another positive sign the emerging prevalence of SDKs and frameworks in languages other than Python.
-I think this is clear signal that this sort of technology is out the data scientist's hands and is being adopted by the professional software development community.
+There is work to be done around authorization, but having MCP emerge as a constant in an ecosystem that has been in breakneck speed of flux is a relief.
+Another positive sign is the emerging prevalence of SDKs and frameworks in languages other than Python.
+I think this is a clear signal that this sort of technology is out of the data scientist's hands and is being adopted by the professional software development community.
 I am very excited to see (and build!) the applications that will come from this.